adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo8-ML-Cybersecurity/README.md

 ### Malware Threat Detection

-This part will cover the following topics:
+This section will cover the following topics:

     - How to tell different malware families apart
     - Introducing the malware analysis methodology